Azupoka/printf/README.md

 Handle the precision for non-custom conversion specifiers.

 Task 11
-It's depressing when you're still around and your albums are out of print Handle the 0 flag character for non-custom conversion specifiers.
+It's depressing when you're still aroundi and your albums are out of print Handle the 0 flag character for non-custom conversion specifiers.

 Task 12